sp1thas/dropboxignore/README.md

 </div>

-This CLI shell script aims to leverage glob patterns and existing `.gitignore` files in order to exclude specific folders and files from dropbox sync.
+This CLI shell script aims to take advantage of glob patterns and existing `.gitignore` files in order to exclude specific folders and files from dropbox sync.
 The shell script uses [this recent](https://help.dropbox.com/files-folders/restore-delete/ignored-files) approach to ignore folders and files.